As a Jewish mom of two, it can be hard to celebrate Hanukkah when there are big, commercialized holidays overshadowing it.

 >> RELATED READ :: The Best Brain-Boosting and Age-Appropriate Board Games <<

-Night 2 :: Favorite Things Night :: For the second night everyone picks a favorite, whether it’s food, games, or toys, to share with everyone for the evening.
-We want to love everyone for their unique likes.
+Night 2 :: Favorite Things Night :: For the second night, everyone picks a favorite thing — food, games, toys — to share with everyone for the evening.
+We want to celebrate everyone’s unique likes.

 Night 4 :: Get Cozy Movie Night :: The fourth night is all about the blessing of being warm and comfy.
 Put on some comfy jammies, grab the popcorn or latkes, and cuddle up with family.